-In 2019 the Institute has organized, 33 CME events.
-Currently at the INT - Pascale there are two undergraduate programs: one is the Bachelor of Science in Nursing and the other is the Bachelor of Science in Biomedical Laboratory Techniques.
+In 2020 the Institute has organized, 27 CME events.
+Currently at the INT - Pascale there are three undergraduate programs:

+- Bachelor of Science in Nursing and the other is the - Bachelor of Science in Biomedical Laboratory Techniques - Bachelor of Science in Medical Radiology Techniques.